marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 log.Printf("%d - %d - %d", first, second, third)
 ```

-In Java this is unfortunately not so easily possible, because the Java virtual machine supports only one return value.
-To return more values, we would have to create a container object that holds the individual values for us.
+In Java, this is unfortunately not so easily possible.
+Because the Java virtual machine supports only one return value.
+To return more than one value, we would have to create a container object that holds the individual values.
 Unfortunately, this bloats the code enormously.
 The following code is the Java equivalent of the Go code above:

 ```java
 class ValuesContainer {